spencerharris63/JAMStack/readme.md

 ### 1.8.2.
 Rest API

 We need data we can fetch from the internet.
-We'll start with the [Typicode](http://jsonplaceholder.typicode.com/) play ground.
+We'll start with the [Typicode](http://jsonplaceholder.typicode.com/) playground.
 Note that you can do more than just get data, you can also post, create, delete and update data.
 Together these functions are often refered to as `CRUD`.

 Open a console in the browser.